clhoward/Howard-Portfolio/Final_Project_CassieHoward.md

 	2. Main
 		a.
 Electric Vehicles produce less pollution/carbon emissions
 		b.
 Show timeline for major milestones for electric vehicles
 		d.
-Issues that plagued electric vehicles include and how they have improved signficantly over time:
+Issues that plagued electric vehicles include and how they have improved significantly over time:
 			i.
 Short battery life - show how this has drastically improved ii.
 Limited infrastructure - show # of charging station increases and projections iii.
 Cost - show how cost has dropped